uptimesoftware/uptime-elementpanel-gadget/README.md

-# Element Monitor List status gadget
+# Element Panel gadget

-> up.time gadget which displays the status summary for a single element.
+> Display detailed availability information for a single element including topological parents status and service monitor status.

 ## Getting Started
 This gadget is built using Grunt `~0.4.1`.